provision95/hello-world/README.md

 # hello-world
 first step to the bright future

-idk what im doin here
+Idk what im doin here.
-but i have to do smth here
+But i have to do smth here.